gnuradio/greps/grep-template.md

 ## Copyright / License

 [Pick a license and tell us who the copyright owner is.
 Unlike code, this does not need be assigned to the FSF, and authors can keep copyright.
-GRIPE 0000 chose the CC-BY-ND license because we don't want modified copies of it all over the place]
+GREP 0000 chose the CC-BY-ND license because we don't want modified copies of it all over the place]